jimporter/bfg9000/doc/user/reference.md

 Availability: `build.bfg`
 {: .subtitle}

-Create a build step that builds a [whole-archive](http://linux.die.net/man/1/ld) named *name*.
+Create a build step that builds a [whole-archive][whole-archive] named *name*.
 Whole archives ensures that *every* object file in the library is included, rather than just the ones whose symbols are referenced.
 This is typically used to turn a static library into a shared library.

 *whole_archive*'s arguments are the same as for [*static_library*](#static_library).
 In addition, you can pass an existing